poptartpowpow/twitter/README.md

 # twitter

-Get_twitter_followers uses Tweepy to get the followers of a user, referencing the Tweo module to parse self-reported user locations.
+Twitter_followers uses Tweepy to get the followers of a user, referencing the Tweo module to parse self-reported user locations.